📅 Last Updated: January 30, 2026

 40. Fintech Sector to Reach $1.5 Trillion in Annual Revenue by 2030

 Right now, fintech represents just 2% of worldwide financial earnings.
-However, by 2030, it’s projected to soar to $1.5 trillion, making up nearly a quarter of global banking values.
+However, by 2030, it’s projected to soar to $1.5 trillion, making up nearly a quarter of global banking values—a transformation that will create countless opportunities for funded startups.

 41. The Next Largest Fintech Market Could Be Asia-Pacific